a-c-b/Getting-Cleaning-Data-Project/CodeBook.md

         all.data - is created by binding the rows from test.data and train.data

 ##  Phase 2 ###
-simple.id - a table created from a subset of all.data for the columns rownum,Subject,
+        simple.id - a table created from a subset of all.data for the columns rownum,Subject, & Activity.
-                & Activity.
 This is to be used to create a new sort order of the final results by Subject and Activity for the selected columns of information

-simple - table created from simple.id after a concatenation of Subject & Activity
+        simple - table created from simple.id after a concatenation of Subject & Activity is made.
-                is made.
 This is tied to a unique rownum(ber) of the data.

-all.mean - a table created from a subset of all.data for the columns with the phrase
-                "mean" in the Feature name.
+        all.mean - a table created from a subset of all.data for the columns with the phrase "mean" in the Feature name.

-all.std - a table created from a subset of all.data for the columns with the phrase
-                "std" in the Feature name.
+        all.std - a table created from a subset of all.data for the columns with the phrase "std" in the Feature name.

-to.process - table created from merging the columns from all.mean and all.std by rownum
-                and then simple is added back in to return the subject, activity, and the concatenated SubjectActivity
+        to.process - table created from merging the columns from all.mean and all.std by rownum and then simple is added back in to return the subject, activity, and the concatenated SubjectActivity

 ## Phase 3  ####

         SA - a list created from the distinct values of Subject + Activity.
-This is to be
-                used for the aggregation function.
+This is to be used for the aggregation function.

         result - table created from the aggregate function of the to.process table.
-The
-                mean function is applied to all the columns grouped by the row grouping of Subject + Activity.
+The mean function is applied to all the columns grouped by the row grouping of Subject + Activity.

-sorted - temporary table used to hold the sorted data of Subject then Activity
-                which is then used to create a sequence number.
+        sorted - temporary table used to hold the sorted data of Subject then Activity which is then used to create a sequence number.

-finished.result - The aggregated table result is sorted for a numeric sort of
-                Subject number then Activity in alphabetical order.
+        finished.result - The aggregated table result is sorted for a numeric sort of Subject number then Activity in alphabetical order.

 ##  Additional Vectors added
-$rownum - field added to the various datasets to keep the datasets aligned during
+        $rownum - field added to the various datasets to keep the datasets aligned
-        binding and merging process
+                during binding and merging process

+        $SubjectActivity - a field created from the concatenation of the Subject number plus the Activity Label.
+This is created so the summarization process can be shorted from two iterations to a single one.

-##Output Files
+##  Output Files

+        All output files will be written in .txt format with row.names = FALSE

-one_dataset.csv - will be written to the working directory.
-This contains
-        10,299 observations 565 variables from the Test and Training datasets with descriptive headers for the columns and rows identifying subject and Activity.
+        one_dataset.txt - will be written to the working directory.
+This contains 10,299 observations 565 variables from the Test and Training datasets with descriptive headers for the columns and rows identifying subject and Activity.

-finished_result.csv - will be written to the working directory.
-This contains
-        180 observations of 80 variables which are the mean calculations for each of the Features which had either the phrase "mean" or "std" in them.
+        finished_result.txt - will be written to the working directory.
+This contains 180 observations of 80 variables which are the mean calculations for each of the Features which had either the phrase "mean" or "std" in them.
 The means are calculated at each Activity level for each Subject.

+##  Original documentation for the dataset and attribution

+        Abstract: Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.

+        Source:

+        Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.
+        Smartlab - Non Linear Complex Systems Laboratory DITEN - Universit√  degli Studi di Genova, Genoa I-16145, Italy. activityrecognition '@' smartlab.ws
+        www.smartlab.ws

+        Data Set Information:

+        The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
+Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
+The experiments have been video-recorded to label the data manually.
+The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

+        The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
+The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
+The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
+From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

+        Check the README.txt file for further details about this dataset.

+        Attribute Information:

+        For each record in the dataset it is provided:
+        - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+        - Triaxial Angular velocity from the gyroscope.
+        - A 561-feature vector with time and frequency domain variables.
+        - Its activity label.
+        - An identifier of the subject who carried out the experiment.

+        Relevant Papers:

+        N/A

+        Citation Request:

+        [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012